iurygregory/edx-documentation/en_us/developers/source/user_interface_development.rst

 in Studio or the LMS.
 This is a living document so please add to it if you find something to be missing.

-You should also read `Code Review Guidelines and Gotchas <https://openedx.atlas sian.net/wiki/display/TNL/Code+Review+Guidelines+and+Gotchas>`_ to understand more general best practices, as well as how to submit your new code for review.
+You should also read :ref:`Contributing to Open edX` to understand more general best practices, as well as how to submit your new code for review.

 .. contents::